jafudi/flexpair-website/index.md

 - Project members will have no need for a second or third notebook anymore.
 Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car?
 - Ubuntu 20.04 LTS with lightweight LXQt desktop requires only 1 GB of RAM (often available for free)
 - flexibly scale the number of project desktops and their compute power up and down
-- minimal bandwidth requirements

- No surprise Flexpair simply rocks, being rock-solid <u>and</u> flexible in just the right places.
-Because it was tailor-made by experienced data scientists to be enjoyable for their fellow data nerds.
-Hence, it has all the features that your prospective high potentials value most, like
+ No surprise Flexpair simply rocks, being rock-solid <u>and</u> flexible in just the right places. , like
 - **r**eproducibility
 - **o**pen-source
 - **c**lean interface